tianshubao1/uq4phy_traffic_network/README.md

 - Run the command: ``` docker image pull tianshubao/uqtraffic:iccpsv1 ```
 - Run the command: ``` docker run --name big-container -it tianshubao/uqtraffic:iccpsv1 ``` to start the container.
 The container's name is `big-container`.

 The docker image contains 24 models and codes for plots with all METR-LA and PEMSD8 datasets.
 The docker image does not include GPU infrastructure.
-To run them on GPU, you will need to install nvidia-docker.
-So, reproducing the training steps of the 50 epochs may take a few hours for each model.
+To run them on GPU, you will need to install nvidia-docker which may not be easy.
+So in the docker, reproducing the training steps of the 50 epochs takes a few hours for each model.
 The codes for plots can finish quickly since they use existing results.

 ### System Requirements:
 The host platform we used to prepare the docker image is a Dell Precision 5680 with Windows 11 Pro 64-bit OS, i7-13800H CPU, and NVIDIA RTX 3500 Ada GPU.